 A number of factors impact the length of this process and the number of individuals involved.
 Everything from the customer’s degree of urgency, number of functions impacted, and budget can affect the process.

-The more you understand your customer’s journey the better you can address opportunities to improve key business results such as product/service adoption, and loyalty.
+The more you understand your customer’s journey the better you can address opportunities to improve key business results such as product/service adoption, alignment and loyalty.

 While it is common to begin the mapping effort by collaboratively capturing what you believe is the journey, the most effective journey maps incorporate actual customer research.
 Contact us to start your construction process.